jillesvangurp/jsonj/README.md

 # Changelog

+- 1.34 Filter out iso control codes during serialization.
-- 1.33 JsonJ is back in Maven Central.
+- 1.33 JsonJ now deployed in Maven Central again.
 - 1.30 Fix for incorrect shape type when using pointShape in GeoJsonSupport
 - 1.29 Fix for efficient string race condition
 - 1.27-1.28 Hopefully fix race condition with efficient string once and for all.